Welding-helmet:

 Welding-helmet is available with fixed or flippable dark windows or with automatically darkening light screens: any type the welder feels comfortable with is adequate provided it absorbs most of the harmful visual and ultra violet radiation.

 There is over choice of available Welding-helmets, most of them should be suitable for their use.
-You can reach here a search page showing almost 400 items including a few other accessories.
+You can reach here search pages showing many items.
+Click on Welding Helmets. |

-As nobody would dream to start welding without wearing a Welding-helmet, he/she should be aware that welding safety involves every aspect of a welding operation.
-From the purchase of safe and approved equipment and accessories like Welding-helmet or welding mask, gloves and personal protection tools, through proper installation in fixed and stable welding booths with Fume Extractors.
+From the purchase of safe and approved equipment and accessories like Welding-helmet or welding mask, gloves and personal protection tools, through proper installation in fixed and stable welding booths with Welding Fume control.

-A search page with a rich selection of Welding Gloves (and also of Working Gloves) is reached by clicking on the underlined link.
-Reach the individual Product Description as above by clicking on any item of the search pages (six in total).
+Welding Gloves (and also of Working Gloves) is reached by clicking on the underlined link.

 An Article on Transparent Welding Curtains was published in the November 2005 Issue No. 27 of Practical Welding Letter.
 Click on PWL#027.

-Vinyl Screens like those presented above are used to dim the arc light to bystanders around the welding place.
-Click on Welding Curtains.
+Vinyl Screens like those presented in the article above are used to dim the arc light to supervisors and to bystanders around the welding place.
+Click on Welding Curtains, and then click on any item of the search pages to examine the individual Product Description. |

 Good housekeeping of equipment: a must

 From checking and maintaining hoses and cables on a regular schedule, from providing personnel protection gear suited to the jobs on hand, Welding-helmet, apron, gloves etc., and insisting for their correct usage, to adequate application of approved welding techniques.
-Essentially safety is promoted by continuing education and discipline so that rebel or insubordinate workpeople should be reproached and dismissed if necessary.

 As Welding-helmet is necessary to protect the eyesight, WELDING SAFETY is a most important subject, because in welding one deals with exploitation of energetic means capable of yielding high temperatures: any run out of uncontrolled energy, can lead to disastrous outcomes.
-Think of the consequences.
-Also helpers or bystanders could be momentarily blinded if not wearing a Welding-helmet or otherwise being screened from the arc light.

 A Welding-helmet with auto darkening feature offers the benefit of unobstructed view in the absence of arc light, without requiring a hand movement for flipping the dark glass: this is a perceived benefit worth consideration.

-Welding is powerful and dangerous: learn how to tame it
+Welding is powerful and dangerous:

 One must always remember that the heat energy used for welding could make much damage to persons and property, if let to extend outside the exact point where it is meant to operate.